-We see trust developing and growing within the early church as we look at the scenes Luke presents to us in this morning's Scripture passage.
-Before he goes into specifics about what reconciliation and trust look like, Luke gives us a summary statement about the unity of Jesus' followers.
-"All the believers were one in heart and mind" (v.
+According to Luke, the church sign in Jerusalem didn't mention a yard sale, but it did welcome visitors to come and experience a congregation where generosity was thriving and unity was abundant.
+In today's text from Acts, we get a summary statement about the cohesion of Jesus' followers.
+"All the believers were one in heart and mind," says Luke (v.
 32a).
-Remember that Luke is describing life in the church not long after the experience of Pentecost.
+Remember that he's describing life in the church not long after the experience of Pentecost.
 He's giving us a snapshot of what salvation looks like among those who confess Jesus as Lord.
 And in this photo, we see the comprehensive unity that the Holy Spirit creates and enables.
 "All the believers were one in heart and mind."

 So it should come as no surprise that this unity included the way that they held and managed their possessions.
-Luke says, "All the believers were one in heart and mind.
-No one claimed that any of their possessions was their own, but they shared everything they had" (v.
-32b).
-Their unity wasn't just a matter of shared beliefs, shared commitments, and shared convictions.
+I like the way one person translates the first verse of our text: "The heart and soul of the group of those who had come to believe was one-not even a single person used to say that any of their possessions was their own, but all things were common for them," (v.
+32).
+In other words, their unity wasn't just a matter of shared beliefs, shared commitments, and shared convictions.
 It was also a matter of shared wealth and property.
 Their practice of holding all things in common meant exactly that-all things-including financial and material resources.
 According to Luke, the church purse grew, particularly as some folks in the congregation liquidated their assets and gave the money to help provide for the poor in the fellowship.